Adam Goodes: Booing saga

 On 24 May 2013, during the AFL's annual Indigenous Round, a 13-year-old Collingwood supporter called Goodes an "ape".
 Upon hearing the abuse, Goodes pointed the girl out to security, who ejected her from the stadium.
 After the game, Collingwood president Eddie McGuire apologised to Goodes on behalf of the club.
 McGuire said that Collingwood had a zero-tolerance policy towards racism, but also said that the girl, who later apologised to Goodes, did not know that what she had said was a racial slur.
 Goodes said that he was "gutted" and that he had "never been more hurt" but nevertheless called on the community to support the girl instead of blame her.
 He spoke to her the following day after she phoned to apologise, saying that she had not realised how deeply it had affected him.
 Goodes repeated that the girl should not be blamed; the environment that she grew up in had shaped her response.
-The situation would be inflamed five days later, when McGuire stated on radio, that Goodes would be a good person to advertise a theatre run of King Kong.
+The situation would be inflamed further five days later when McGuire joked on radio that Goodes would be a good person to advertise the new theatrical run of King Kong.
+McGuire, who came to Goodes' defence just five days prior, claimed three years later that his joke was made while on "heavy-duty painkillers".

 Over the following years, and particularly in 2015, Goodes was repeatedly and loudly booed by opposition fans at most matches.
 The motivation for, and acceptability of, the booing generated wide public debate, which dominated media coverage from both sports and political commentators for weeks at a time.
-Even then Prime Minister Tony Abbott commented, calling upon people to treat Goodes with "civility and respect".
+The then Prime Minister of Australia, Tony Abbott, called on people to treat Goodes with "civility and respect".
 Many considered the booing to be unacceptable and motivated by racism—either because those booing felt affronted by his race or by the strong political positions Goodes had taken on racial issues—and called on the AFL to take direct action to stop it.
 Others, such as commentator Sam Newman, defended the rights of fans to continue booing as a show of disapproval for Goodes' actions, including a perception that his approach in dealing with the Collingwood fan who called him an ape was heavy-handed, and for statements he had made during his time as Australian of the Year which had been seen to denigrate the history of European settlement of Australia.
 The booing of Goodes has also been described as a symptom of tall poppy syndrome.

 The AFL Players' Association and captains showed solidarity with Goodes, releasing an open statement that included the words "We encourage supporters to demonstrate zero tolerance and report any behaviour which vilifies a person on the basis of their personal characteristics, such as race, religion, gender or sexual orientation.
-We would encourage every other fan to follow suit".
+We would encourage every other fan to follow suit."